How was Neptune Discovered? The True Story of Theft, Ambition, and Mathematical Prowess in the Scientific Community

 In a letter dated September 22, 1845 Challis writes to Airy about Adams' finished work and his desire to meet with Challis and Airy to discuss them.
 Airy responds September 29th that such a meeting would be a great idea and that Adams should write to Airy to settle the date (Airy 129).

-In late October 1845, Adams sends his work to Airy in hopes that he would assist him in the search for Neptune.
+On October 21, 1845, Adams sends his work to Airy in hopes that he would assist him in the search for Neptune.
 Adams did not seem to have enough conviction in his work to officially submit it for publication and would eventually revise his work several times.
 Adams was foremost a mathematician and an astronomer second.
 He may have wanted his work in more capable hands before taking the plunge of making his work official.
 (Rawlins 116).

 Officially, Airy does not fully appreciate what he has received.
 He feels that certain portions of Adams work are assumed numbers when in reality Adams had made hard calculations over those elements.
 Airy was also more focused on how Adams work could help solve a problem with the radius vector of Uranus, or the distance problem that helped spark the quest for a new planet in the first place, than with the implications of Adam’s work.
 He writes back to Adams on November 5th expressing this (Lyttleton 221-2, Airy 130).